silver2row/ServoCape/README.md

 As the saying goes, this may be dangerous and/or habit forming.

 Please use caution while attempting to handle the ServoCape and BeagleBone Black.
-` There is not excuse for not using safety! `
+` There is no excuse for not using safety! `